MicaelaBartomeo/MicaelaBartomeo/README.md

-- 👋 Hola, soy @MicaelaBartomeo
+- 👋 Hi, I'm @MicaelaBartomeo
-- 👀 Estoy interesada en la industria espacial.
-Física, Astronomía, Programación.
+- 👀 I currently study Aerospace Engineering at UNLP, Argentina.
-- 🌱 Actualmente estoy estudiando Python y Física.
+- 🌱 I have been studying Python for the past 2 months.
-- 💞️ Mi goal es trabajar para las grandes potencias en la industria como Astrofísica/Ing.
-Aeroespacial.
+- 💞️ My main goal is to work as Embedded Dev into Space Industry but for now, I want to work as Backend Dev.
 - 📫 micaelabelenbartomeo@gmail.com

 <!---